Other Rescues

 Chickens

-Rescued from factory farming.
+These are refugee birds, rescued from factory farming.
 These lucky few were left behind when the trucks came to empty out the chicken houses and take them to slaughter.

 These birds are hatched and raised inside buildings, never seeing the light of day, or an adult chicken to learn from.
 They are bred to grow big, very fast, they cannot fly and cannot roost because of their body mass.
-Many of they have leg and feet deformities.
-They are only 6 weeks old when they are taken to slaughter.
-The chickens you buy in the grocery store are these 6 week old babies.

 We put them in a safe an secure environment until they get used to things we take for granted, like sunshine and fresh air!
 Once they are acclimated, they are allowed to free-range.
 They repay us with some huge and awesome eggs!

-Dogs
+Dogs & Cats

 Gracie